Environmental justice takes root in Camden

 You can prevent storm water from going into the sewage system by connecting rainbarrels, building rain gardens and building green roofs.
 We are working with the Camden Storm Water Management and Resource Training (SMART) Initiative and are planning to plant 40 rain gardens in Camden in the next few years, which will keep storm water from entering the sewage system every year.
 At the greenhouse, we’re growing native rain garden plants for the rain gardens.
 This project is grassroots and is a collaborative project with Rutgers Cooperative Extension, CCMUA, Coopers Ferry Development Association and the NJ Tree Foundation.

-food in the garden at the Center for Environmental Transformation
+Many local children participate in planting and harvesting fresh food in the garden at the Center for Environmental Transformation |

 Why is your garden vital to the city of Camden?